 Vegan tuna melts

-This recipe is literally like the real thing but BETTER!
-I’ve spiced up the traditional recipe by adding a few of my favourite ingredients like capers and jalapenos to spice it up and make it more flavourful.
+This vegan tuna melt recipe is literally like the real thing but BETTER!
+I’ve spiced up the traditional recipe by adding a few of my favorite ingredients like capers and jalapenos to spice it up and make it more flavorful.
 The bread I used is dense, and crispy, while the tuna is so soft and gooey from the vegan cheese.
-Each bite of one of these melts is hands down delicious and it’s quickly become my favourite, quick and easy sandwich.
+Each bite of one of these melts is hands down delicious and it’s quickly become my favorite, quick and easy sandwich.

 Start thinking of where your food comes from.
 Read this article to get started!